maryjng/weatherplanner-backend/README.md

       > JSON {"Updated": data} is returned to frontend

 ## Getting Forecasts
-      Before submitting the NewAppointmentForm, the user needs to get the forecast by submitting the ZipcodeForm.
+      Before submitting the NewAppointmentForm, the user may opt to first get the forecast by submitting the ZipcodeForm.
 This will fetch forecast data for the given zipcode and set the displayForecast state while also showing forecast results to the user through the ForecastCalendar component.
 Users can then submit the NewAppointmentForm, deciding on the date and location by first viewing the forecasts.
       > User submits the ZipcodeForm
       > form submission calls weatherApi.getForecast()
       > sends GET request to route /weatherapi